zptr1/stck/IDEAS.md

 #### Advanced Type Casting

-All these changes to the type system make type casting quite hard.
 Currently, type casting is implemented as just compile-time intrinsics that accept a value of any type and return the needed type (e. g. `cast(int)`).

-These will remain, but a new `cast` block will be added for more advanced type casts.
+This wouldn't work well with the new type system.
+To fix this, a new `cast` block could be added for more advanced type casts.
 The contents of the `cast` block will be used as a type, and the value on top of the stack would be converted to that provided type.

 An example:
 ```